Lucid-Dermatology/Lucid-Dermatology.github.io/fragrance.md

 The purpose of this document is to demonstrate how Lucid Dermatology App performs product recommendation if user selected **Fragrance Mix** allergen.

-When a user selects **Fragrance Mix**, our algorithm recognizes products as **UNSAFE** if the product has at least one of the following ingredients or at least one synonym of the following chemicals.
-(You can see list of synonyms for each chemical by clicking on it name)
+When a user selects **Fragrance Mix**, our algorithm recognizes products as **UNSAFE** if the product has at least one of the following chemicals or at least one synonym of the following chemicals.
+(You can see list of synonyms for each chemical by clicking on it name).

 #### Chemical names related to Fragrance Mix
 * Fragrance